bbacker/tlightswitch/README.md

     $ ./lightswitch_check_schedule.py -a correct

 ## TODO:
+    * examples on how to add, change tags from CLI
     * lightswitch:offdays - tag for SAT, SUN
     * mock boto3 calls so tests can can include platform agnostic find and boto3 failure mode tests
     * lightswitch:offmode - implement mode to turn off instances, leave them off, give users means to turn back on
     * output results of real power actions to SNS
     * test and document use of timezones in offhours parsing
     * ?
 ASG - reduce min and desired to zero. problem: when bringing back up, where to store original count to which min should be restored?